Årstad, Bergen: Sports and culture

 Brann stadion, the stadium of Bergen's most successful football club SK Brann, was constructed in the late 1910s, and opened 25 May 1919, with a match between Brann and Norway's national team.
-The stadium has been upgraded several times since, and is currently being upgraded to an all-seater capacity of more than 20,000.
 As of June 2007, the stadium has a total seating capacity of 17,824.

 Several other sport clubs have or have had their home in Årstad.
 The first was IL Nornen, founded in 1893 as a mountaineering, skiing, gymnastics and rowing club.
 Today, Nornen is mainly a gymnastics, handball and floorball club.
 Other sport clubs include the football club Nymark IL, Ny-Krohnborg IL, SK Baune.
 The main activity of most of the clubs is youth sports.

 Although almost twenty buekorps have had their home in Årstad, only one, Løvstakkens Jægerkorps, still exists.
 As of 2000, Løvstakkens Jægerkorps is the only buekorps in the city to allow both girls and boys to join.

+Notable people

+Notable people that were born or lived in Årstad include: